April 16, 2021 4 min read

 Gotta go with Death Valley in Cali on this one!
 What an insane place.
 I cannot recommend more highly.
 The stars at night are truly incredible.

-I just got the wagon last summer and wanted to get a decent amount of nights in it before I started building/modifying anything BUT now that I know what the space limitations are & the functionality of how it all fits together: I want to build a table/chest type unit that can be easily be removed and holds all the small stuff I currently keep in plastic bins.
+I just got the wagon last summer and wanted to get a decent amount of nights in it before I started building/modifying anything BUT now what I know what the space limitation are & the functionality of how it all fits together: I want to build a table/chest type unit that can be easily removed and holds all the small stuff I currently keep in plastics bins.

 Hear about our give-aways, gatherings, adventures and other news.